falcosan/mcp/README.md

 - **Multiple Transport Options**: Supports both STDIO and StreamableHTTP transports.
 - **Real-time Communication**: Enables seamless interaction between clients and the server.
 - **Meilisearch API Support**: Full access to Meilisearch functionalities.
-- **Web Client Demo**: Updated interface for demonstrating search capabilities.
+- **Web Client Demo**: Updated interface showcasing search capabilities and features.
-- **AI Inference**: Uses OpenAI, Hugginface to intelligently select the most appropriate tool based on user queries.
+- **AI Inference**: Leverages LLMs from providers such as OpenAI, Hugging Face, or Anthropic to intelligently determine and utilize the most suitable tool for user queries.

 ## Getting Started